 Birds are, besides the insects themselves, the most important group of insect eaters.
 They are very important for maintaining a natural balance and preventing the mass propagation of insect species.

 So, do birds eat ticks?
 You bet.
-Among the birds that eat ticks are many ground-dwelling species such as egrets, turkeys, fowls, and quail, like the Northern bobwhite, also ducks, especially Indian runner ducks eat ticks.
+Among the birds that eat ticks are many ground-dwelling species such as egrets, turkeys, fowls, quail, like the Northern bobwhite, also ducks, especially Indian runner ducks eat ticks.

 Chicken

 Chickens were bred out of pheasant-like ground-living birds.
 Today, chickens are the most common birds in the world.
 There are an estimated 20 billion animals, at any time.
-Most of those chickens live in large Poultry Farms and may never see or even eat an insect.
+Most of those chickens live in large Poultry Farms and may never see an insect.
+The ancestors of the domestic chicken were opportunistic omnivorous that fed on plants, seeds, insects, and small animals.
+Chickens that are given the chance to free-range have the same feeding habit and are among the most important natural enemies of ticks.

 Bobwhite quail